 A DWI arrest is both administrative and criminal in nature, so there are two separate cases and two sets of penalties you face.
-(Not necissarly two cases.
-The Civil Penalty will depend on the outcome of the criminal case)
+This doesn’t necessarily mean you will have two cases.
+The Civil Penalty will depend on the outcome of the criminal case.

-If convicted of the crime of Driving While Impaired, a judge will hold a hearing to determine whether there are circumstances that affect the details of the sentence.
-Aggravating circumstances, such as a BAC above .15 percent, having a child in the car, or reckless driving. will increase the penalties.
+If convicted of a DWI crime, a judge will hold a hearing to determine whether there are circumstances that affect the details of the sentence.
+Aggravating circumstances, such as a BAC above .15%, having a child in the car, or reckless driving will increase the penalties.
 The sentencing structure falls into different levels:

-- Level V = Fine up to $200, plus a minimum jail sentence of 24 hours and maximum incarceration of 60 days;
+- Level 5 = Fine up to $200, plus a minimum jail sentence of 24 hours and maximum incarceration of 60 days.

-- Level III = Fine up to $1,000, plus a minimum incarceration of 72 hours and maximum jail time of six months;
+- Level 3 = Fine up to $1,000, plus a minimum incarceration of 72 hours and maximum jail time of six months.

-- Level II = Maximum fine of $2,000, along with minimum jail time of seven days and maximum of a year;
+- Level 2 = Maximum fine of $2,000, along with minimum jail time of seven days and maximum of a year.

-- Level I = The maximum fine reaches $4,000, with jail time at a minimum sentence of 30 days and maximum of two years.
+- Level 1 = The maximum fine reaches $4,000, with jail time at a minimum sentence of 30 days and maximum of two years.

-- Aggravated Level I = Maximum of $10,000 with jail time at a minimum of twelve months and a maximum of thirty-six months.
+- Aggravated Level 1 = Maximum of $10,000 with jail time at a minimum of twelve months and a maximum of thirty-six months.

-With Levels V – III, a judge may suspend the sentence upon completion of a designated number of community service hours.
+With Levels 5 – 3, a judge may suspend the sentence upon completion of a designated number of community service hours.
 You may also not operate a vehicle for a certain amount of time.
-The court cannot issue a suspension under Level I or Level II.
+The court cannot issue a suspension under Level 1 or Level 2.

 Your driver’s license is the subject of punishment under the administrative component of a DWI case.

-- Second Offense: Four year suspension of your driver’s license; and,
+- Second Offense: Four year suspension of your driver’s license.

 - Third Offense: Your driver’s license is permanently suspended.